simonmeggle/simonmeggle.github.io/_posts/en/2014-09-07-multilingual-website-with-jekyll.md

 ### File tree

 Every article will be put in the `_posts` folder on the root of the website.
-In this folder, we will create one folder for each language, in order to stay organized and to declare the language of the articles[^tree]:
+In this folder, we will create one folder for each language, in order to stay organized and to declare the language of the articles[[it is quite possible to organized differently the articles, but you may have to provide manually the language in each frontmatter]]:

 ```
 _config.yml